raphamorim/xwasm/README.md

 ## `emscripten`

 Node module for [Emscripten SDK](https://github.com/emscripten-core/emsdk) API.
+It will try to install SDK if you don't have Emscripten installed.

 Note: Only OS X and Linux support.
 Windows support in development.